REEKRAJROY/discord-anti-spam-bot/README.md

 # discord-anti-spam-bot
 This bot has been built using the Discord library on Python which blocks a person from spamming in a server.
-The concept is if a person posts same message for a given number of times within a given time frame then that message will be labelled as a spam.
+The concept is if a person posts same message for a given number of times within a given time frame then that message will be blocked from posting messages for a given time.